Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 Wisely means that every decision should tend to optimize your present and future return on the time investment, and few principles of software engineering help in maximizing this returns.
 If I can boil it down to one lesson: always program so that the physics will be clear in the output, therefore usable across a framework that reflects your ideas for the field.
 Try to guarantee the [5R of scientific programming](https://www.frontiersin.org/articles/10.3389/fninf.2017.00069/full), that are:

-- re-runnable: the to code stuff has to be run over the years, not for a single instances.
+- re-runnable: the code has to be run over the years, not for single instances.
+However, over the years libraries and compiler version changes.
 Container technology (e.g. docker) can help providing the correct environment for consistently re-runnable code.
 - repeatable: the code has to give consistent results upon re-runs, otherwise it is not deterministic nor scientific.
 - reproducible: Provide enough comments/documentation so that any other party (including the you of 5 years into the future) can use the program and replicate the results without fail.
 - reusabile: the code can be used in different context, providing input to a third code or as routine.
 - replicable: the algorithms used within the code have to be well specified when you write it up or use it in a paper or a thesis.
-Provide enough details to make it possible to write the code again, eventually in a different language.
+Provide enough details to make it possible to write the code again, eventually in a different language, without accessing the original source code.

-[Design patterns](#Design Patterns) might help you to guarantee the reproducibilty and reusability of the code, so are good principles to study.
+[Design patterns](#Design Patterns) might help you to guarantee the reproducibilty and reusability of the code.

 ### Computer Science

-To prepare for scientific programming, is crucial to brush up on the fundamentals of computer science.
+To prepare for scientific programming, is crucial to brush up the fundamentals of computer science.
 Together with Latex, this is the other part is **not** optional for a theoretical physicist.
 The rest you _could_ wing it, or delegate (not that you _should_, or that is the most efficient, but depends on your scientific objective).

-Data types (arrays, lists, dictionaries ...), algorithms (bisection, hashtable, quicksort, graph traversal ...), numerical analysis (numerical derivatives, Gauss-Newton, trapezoid integration ...).
+A theoretical physicist needs working knowledge of most of these basic concepts pertaining to computer science and applied mathematics: Data types (arrays, lists, dictionaries, graphs ...), algorithms (bisection, hashtable, quicksort, graph traversal ...), numerical analysis (numerical derivatives, Gauss-Newton, trapezoid integration ...).
 You can find visualization visualizations of the most fundamental algorithms [here]((https://visualgo.net/en).
+If you plan to write functioning code, you need to exercise the implementation of these algorithms in specific [languages](#Languages), with particular care on the [numerical accuracy](#numerical-management)

 The ultimate source of wisdom are the Knuth volumes "The art of computer programming".
 Pass by my office if you want to borrow a copy.
 More introductory textbooks are:["Introduction to algorithms"](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), ["a first course in numerical methods"](https://www.amazon.com/Numerical-Methods-Computational-Science-Engineering/dp/0898719976/ref=sr_1_1?ie=UTF8&qid=1535323350&sr=8-1&keywords=%22a+first+course+in+numerical+methods%22).

 ### Languages

-After the algorithm and the physics, the choice of language is the biggest design decision for the writing of a code.
+After the focus on a physical system and the choice of algorithms needed to analyse this physics, the choice of language is the biggest design decision for the writing of a code.
 It will impact the future re-runnability, performance, and reusability within and outside of your code-base.

 This choice depends:

 - on the type of software you plan to do, and in general your are prone to do in your career
 - on knowledge and time constrains you have.
 - on availability of previous code and libraries.
+- on the general adoption by the community.

-A lot of nuclear physics is nowadays in the regime of high-performance computing, but there is a lot of physics to be done with pen-and-paper, or computationally trivial codes.
-This will impact the choice of language and [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm).
+Nowadays, a lot of nuclear physics is in the regime of high-performance computing, but of course there is a lot of physics to be done with pen-and-paper, or computationally trivial procedural and single thread codes.
+The needs of the physics will impact the choice of language and [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm).
 Most scientific numerical computing happens in imperative programming, where code lines consequentially change the machine state.
 This can be either procedural, that is based on subroutines/functions, or object-oriented.

 Only Fortran and C++ are fully supported in high performance computing, with direct embeddings in MPI, openMP and cuda.
 Therefore, the languages generally used in our subcommunity, and in my group:

 - [Fortran](https://en.wikipedia.org/wiki/Fortran): procedural.
-One of the first compiled languages, first appeared in 1957 is still going strong in the scientific community.
-Is very easy to learn, and to master, keeping you focus on what matters: the algorithms.
+One of the first compiled languages.
+It first appeared in 1957 and it is still going strong in the scientific community with occasional feature additions.
+It is very easy to learn, and to master, keeping you focus on what matters: the algorithms and physics.
 [Hosphe](http://cpc.cs.qub.ac.uk/summaries/AEGK_v1_0.html) is written in this language, together with the most efficient linear algebra library, LAPACK (and its massive computing version, ScaLAPACK).
 [Tutorials](http://fortranwiki.org/fortran/show/Tutorials).
 - [C++](https://en.wikipedia.org/wiki/C%2B%2B): object-oriented++.
 First appeared in 1985 and constantly updated (C++17 being the last revision).
 Many modern codes are based on C++ (sometimes with bindings to Fortran, as in [BoccaDorata](http://personal.ph.surrey.ac.uk/~cb0023/bcdor/bcdor/Comp_Many-Body_Phys.html)).
 It is an extremely powerful and versatile language, with the potential to support every programming paradigm.
-Has the considerable advantage of defining objects with properties and overload operation (e.g. a wavefunction, with its over a basis and a definition of inner product).[Official Tutorial](http://www.cplusplus.com/doc/tutorial/), [List](https://hackr.io/tutorials/learn-c-plus-plus).
+Has the considerable advantage of defining objects with properties and overload operation (e.g. a wavefunction, with its over a basis and a definition of inner product).
+[Official Tutorial](http://www.cplusplus.com/doc/tutorial/), [List of tutorials](https://hackr.io/tutorials/learn-c-plus-plus).
 - [python](https://en.wikipedia.org/wiki/Python_(programming_language)): object-oriented high level.
 Python is the "new" kid getting a lot of traction.
 It is an intuitive object oriented programming.
 In python everything is an object, everything is implicit, this makes python very versatile and easy to use.
 There is a wealth of libraries, for every scope.
-Important for us, and not as easily available in the other two languages, is visualization.
+Important for us, and not as easily available in the other two languages, is having libraries for plotting and visualization (cf. matplotlib).
 [Official Tutorial](https://docs.python.org/3/tutorial/), [The hard way](https://learncodethehardway.org/python/).

 An example of a complex computing application, can be a code that diagonalizes an Hamiltonian to obtain the eigenstates of a system.
-An instance of python could elaborate input, through a parser and reading, and outputs, writing on file and handling the [matplotlib visualization](#plotting-and-visualizing).
+An instance of python could elaborate input and outputs, parsing the command line and reading input files, and writing on file and handling the [matplotlib visualization](#plotting-and-visualizing).
 This will call a C++ code, where classes define the wavefunctions, basis states...etc... that carries the actual physical content, while the diagonalization itself on a cluster is handled through Fortran and ScaLAPACK.

 Declarative languages deserve another chapter.
 These are languages where you specify the intent, and then the machine decides the order of computation based on the rule you set up.
 These are often used for things that don't concern numerical computing (e.g. javascript asynchronous programming, cornerstone of modern front-end web development).